This post presented in partnership with Broadway Across Canada

 In the fall, I did an impulse purchase and bought last minute tickets to see Mamma Mia.
 I was humming and hawing about making the purchase right before Christmas, but in the end it was so worth it.
 I mean, you can blow $200 at Costco without blinking an eye, and you’d never remember eating that monster bag of party mix.
 To purposefully go out to the theatre, to dress up and be entertained by an art form that you don’t experience on a regular basis is something special.
 It marks times.
 Taking the time to appreciate art makes life seem fuller and richer.

-After the success of Mamma Mia (my tween loved it!), I started looking into other shows I thought she’d enjoy.
+After the success of Mamma Mia (my tween loved it!), I started looking into other shows I thought my daughter would enjoy.
 And then I found it – STOMP.
+Stomp is on tour with Broadway Across Canada and is coming to Calgary.
 This international percussion sensation is one of those shows everybody enjoys.
 You don’t have to be a fan of dance or music or drama.
 It’s a toe tapping good time, where everything but conventional percussion instruments are used to make music.

 My daughter is into tap and loves that rat a tat tat noise.
 I know she’ll love this journey through sound via dance and drum, but I bet kids as young as kindergarteners would, too.
 For sure, they’ll never look at supermarket carts or trash cans the same way again.
 In the show, all these everyday items take on new life as musical instruments in the hands of those body percussionists.